 The Verdict – It’s a Tie

 Both the round and the oval dutch ovens are great options.
 I’m way more concerned about the heat rating, handle size, and lid fit than I am about the shape of my dutch oven.
+See also our article on how to choose the best dutch oven.
 I think that once you consider your serving size, the shape of the dutch oven may not matter so much.

 I do recommend looking over your cast iron dutch oven in person so you can get a feel of the weight and how it feels holding it.
 Both of these shapes can be very heavy, and it’s also best if you can inspect the surface enamel before you make a decision.

 - you cook on the stovetop more than in the oven

 - you cook whole cuts of meat in the oven